ExeterBScDTS/python-next-language/README.md

  * progamming devices such as mobile phones or internet of things

-# Choosing another programming language
+## Choosing another programming language

-Most likely the next programming language you learn after Python will be decided by your cicrumstances, but will almost certainly fall into the following groups.
+Most likely the next programming language you learn after Python will be decided by your circumstances, but will almost certainly fall into one of the following groups.

-## The C/C++/C#/Java/Rust family
+### The C/C++/C#/Java/Rust family

-These are all compiled languages
+These are all compiled languages based on the C programming language.

-## JavaScript
+### JavaScript

-JavaScript has a syntax very much like the C/Java family but is an interpretted language like Python.
+JavaScript has a syntax very much like the C/Java family but is an interpreted language like Python.

-## R
+### R

-R is a statistical language.
+R is an interpreted statistical language.

+## Compiled or interpreted

+If you're unsure of the distinction between compiled and interpreted languages see https://hackernoon.com/compilers-and-interpreters-3e354a2e41cf